 I am deprived of the bridal chamber, of the wedding and the supper; for want of oil my lamp has gone out; while I slept the door was closed; the supper has been eaten; I am bound hand and foot, and cast out.

 At times in my life, through apathy, or laziness, or self-pity, I have let deadlines pass and opportunities go by.
 I know well the feeling of the bottom dropping out of your stomach when you realize you have done this to yourself.
 Again.
-And now we must think what it means to stand with the rich man in hades, watching from far off as Lazarus and the righteous enter into the marriage feast of the Lamb of God, without us, and the door closes to us, because we neglected so great a salvation.
+And now we have to think what it means to stand with the rich man in hades (Luke 19:16-31), watching from far off as Lazarus and the righteous enter into the marriage feast of the Lamb of God, without us, and the door closes to us, because we neglected so great a salvation.

 When masks are taken away and hearts are revealed, will you be at Christ’s right hand?
 Or do your sins and your passions condemn you?
 Does your lack of the virtues of Christ expose the reality that your soul is empty?
 Out of the abundance of your heart, are there no pure, righteous thoughts or actions flowing?

 Good.
 Then the Gospel is for you.
-“Blessed are the poor in spirit.”
+“Blessed are the poor in spirit” (Matthew 5:3).
 Blessed are the beggars who bring exactly nothing to God.
 Because they can offer the humility of the Publican.

-Like the Prodigal, we want to make our speech to God, bring him tears of regret, and promise him our repentance, this time, for real.
-And like the Prodigal’s father, the Lord already saw when we got up to return to him and he forgave, and has already slain the fatted calf, and our room is waiting for us.
+Like the Prodigal Son, we want to make our speech to God, bring him tears of regret, and promise him our repentance, this time, for real.
+And like the Prodigal’s father, the Lord already saw us back when we got up to return to him, and he forgave, and has already slain the fatted calf, and our room is waiting for us.
 Save your speech.
-The Publican had it right: “God, be gracious to me the sinner.”
+The Publican had it right: “God, be gracious to me the sinner” (Luke 18:9-14).

 “Confession isn’t a trade in which I barter my regret for forgiveness.
 My repentance doesn’t make me deserve this gift; it just means I’ve stopped hiding from mercy and started cooperating.” — Leah Libresco.

 Are you a goat?
 Here and now is the time when that can change.
 “Now is the acceptable time.
-Today is the day of salvation” (2 Cor 6:2.)
+Today is the day of salvation” (2 Corinthians 6:2.)

-The Church has showed us Zacchaeus, the Publican, and the Prodigal as a roadmap to repentance, in which goats like us can be purified, illumined, and acquire the likeness of Christ.
-Now, today, we’re ready to take that roadmap and set out on the journey.
+The Church has showed us the Publican and the Prodigal as a roadmap to repentance, in which goats like us can be purified, illumined, and acquire the likeness of Christ.
+Now, today, we’re about to take that roadmap and set out on the journey.

 Are you dreading the fast?
 All those services.
-All that peanut butter.
+A vast, baconless desert.
 I have seen Lenten fasts where in the fasting and prayers I learned something about how my secret sins worked and how to rob them of the power to compel.
 And I’ve seen Lenten fasts where I was just tired and wanted it to end.